 Show them how and why their business benefits from safety eyewear

 Communicate the importance of safety and style so that employees will actually wear it

 Implement a program through full service optical care (fitting, dispensing, maintaining, etc.)

 Companies like Hilco/Wilson have been making products that provide maximum protection and stylish frames for over 40 years.
 Their OnGuard industrial safety eyewear program meets ANSI Z87.1-2003 safety standards while their trademarked A-2 frames are specifically designed for 2.0mm polycarbonate lenses.
 The Expanded Sports Vision Program provides a multitude of choices for protective eyewear for all sports enthusiasts and are rx-able.
 A benefit that Hilco/Wilson provides to optical is the development of their Frameworks program, which helps opticians with solutions to common dispensing problems.
 Important program features include a sales management team that give personal account management for your store, excellent pricing and service, and a no obligation policy to buy their products.
 Hilco/Wilson products are made of stainless steel, Logic Comfort nose pads, SAFE-LOK locking screws, and are unbelievably comfortable and durable.
 They give free product replacements and a one year “no hassle” warranty to all who are interested.
 This program is offered exclusively by Hilco/Wison, and can help your optical increase profitability and help you gain a competitive advantage in the marketplace.

 WHY WAIT ‘TIL THE DAMAGE IS DONE?

 An eye catastrophe can happen to anyone, anyplace, anytime.
-The best defense is a great offense
+The best defence is a great offense.